ibm-messaging/mqperf/index.md

 #### OpenShift 4.10 + CP4I 2022.2.1 (MQ 9.3.0)
 The performance whitepaper on OpenShift looks at the performance of the QM when the client is co-located in the same OpenShift cluster and this is updated from the previous report at OCP 4.2: [MQ on OCP 4.10](./openshift/OCP4.10-InternalMessaging.pdf).

+#### OpenShift 4.12 + CP41 2023.2.1 (MQ 9.3.3)
+This performance whitepaper on OpenShift looks at the performance of Native HA QM and SIQM when the client is located outside the OpenShift cluster: [Native HA on OCP 4.12](./openshift/OCP4.12-NativeHA.pdf).

 ### MQ for z/OS